Temporal-Aware GPU Resource Allocation for Distributed LLM Inference via Reinforcement Learning: Introduction

 The major \textit{\textbf{contributions}} of our work are summarized as follows:

 \begin{itemize} \item \textit{Analysis.} \textbf{We identify the limitations of existing "Reactive" GPU scheduling approaches.} These include a lack of foresight and disregard for temporal dependencies, which can significantly increase the completion time of GPU inference tasks and the switching costs of GPU servers.
-Additionally, compared to reactive systems, our method performs better in scenarios involving cluster failure recovery. \item \textit{Scheme.} \textbf{We propose a reinforcement learning scheme combined with optimal transport called TORTA.} It integrates spatial and temporal dimensions to achieve better GPU utilization and load balancing compared to traditional approaches.
-By employing a two-layer resource allocation strategy, the scheme effectively reduces the complexity of solving problems after incorporating the temporal dimension. \item \textit{Evaluation.} \textbf{We demonstrate through extensive experiments across various scenarios.} They include various network topology sizes and multiple metrics.
-We find that our approach achieves superior response times and completion rates while maintaining balanced loads and lower inference costs compared to existing methods. \end{itemize}
+Additionally, we establish performance upper bound for these methods and derive explicit conditions under which temporal-aware optimization can provably outperform this bound. \item \textit{Scheme.} \textbf{We propose a reinforcement learning scheme combined with optimal transport called TORTA.} It integrates spatial and temporal dimensions to achieve better GPU utilization and load balancing compared to traditional approaches.
+By employing a two-layer resource allocation strategy, the scheme effectively reduces the complexity of solving problems after incorporating the temporal dimension. \item \textit{Evaluation.} \textbf{We demonstrate through extensive experiments across various scenarios.} They include four different network topologies and multiple performance metrics.
+We find that our approach achieves superior response times (16.39s-19.31s vs. 18.72s-24.39s for baselines) and load balance coefficients (0.74-0.76 vs. 0.68-0.73 for baselines) while maintaining lower operational costs with power cost reductions of 10.7K-14.1K compared to existing methods. \end{itemize}

 We organize the remainder of this paper as follows.
-In Section~\S\ref{sec: motivation} and \S\ref{sec: challenges}, we present our motivation, emphasizing the importance of incorporating the temporal dimension in the GPU scheduling problem.
-Section~\S\ref{sec: design} provides a detailed description of our methodology, illustrating how reinforcement learning combined with optimal transport is employed to address GPU resource allocation.
-In Section~\S\ref{sec: exp}, we conduct extensive experiments, including both simulations and real-world deployments, to demonstrate the effectiveness of our approach.
-Sections~\S\ref{sec: related_works} and~\S\ref{sec: conclusion} cover related work, and conclude the paper with conclusions and future directions, respectively.
+In Section~\ref{sec: motivation} and \ref{sec: challenges}, we present our motivation, emphasizing the importance of incorporating the temporal dimension in the GPU scheduling problem.
+Section~\ref{sec: design} provides a detailed description of our methodology, illustrating how reinforcement learning combined with optimal transport is employed to address GPU resource allocation.
+In Section~\ref{sec: exp}, we conduct extensive experiments to demonstrate the effectiveness of our approach.
+Sections~\ref{sec: related_works} and~\ref{sec: conclusion} cover related work, and conclude the paper with conclusions and future directions, respectively.
+Detailed theoretical proofs for performance guarantees, comprehensive network training procedures, and additional experimental results are provided in the Appendix as supplemental material.